chris-schmitz/light-inspiration-minecraft-server/Readme.md

 ## Challenges to overcome
 - Pointing the route53 dns records to the ec2 instance ip address in code
+- Best way of installing, configuring, and launching minecraft server once the instance is upG

 ## The infrastructure

 ### Security Group rules
 **Inbound rules**: